 Physical Therapy Academic Policies and Procedures

 A student accepted into the Physical Therapy program is expected to abide by the regulations set forth by Arcadia University and the written policies of the Physical Therapy program.
 For a discussion of the general academic policies and procedures for graduate students, see the Academic Policies section in this catalog and the Student Handbook.
-The policies of the Physical Therapy program are published in the Physical Therapy Policies and Procedures Student Handbook, revised annually.
+The policies of the Physical Therapy program are published in

 Physical Therapy Essential Functions for Participation

 Essential functions are the cognitive, psychomotor, and affective skills necessary for a student to participate in the physical therapy program and become a physical therapist.
 Below are the “Clinical Performance Criteria for the Physical Therapist Student” as outlined in the “Physical Therapist Clinical Performance Instrument for Students” developed by the American Physical Therapy Association.1 Students must have the physical, mental and emotional capacity, with or without reasonable accommodations, to meet all of the below criteria.
 These essential functions apply in the classroom, lab, community, and clinical settings as part of the physical therapy program.
 Independent facilities used for clinical education may or may not be willing or able to provide the same reasonable accommodations provided by the university.

 - Practices in a safe manner that minimizes the risk to patient, self, and others.

 - Practices in a manner consistent with established legal and professional standards and ethical guidelines.

 - Communicates in ways that are congruent with situational needs.

 - Adapts delivery of physical therapy services with consideration for patients’ differences, values, preferences, and needs.

 - Participates in self-assessment to improve clinical and professional performance.